 Dr. Anatoliy Gruzd

-My research initiatives explore how the advent of social media and the growing availability of user-generated big data are changing the ways in which people communicate, collaborate and disseminate information and how these changes impact the social, economic and political norms and structures of modern society.
-My expertise lays in developing and testing new analytics tools for discovering and visualizing social media data and online social networks.
-The broad aim of my various research initiatives is to provide decision makers with additional knowledge and insights into the behaviours and relationships of online network members, and to understand how these interpersonal connections influence our personal choices and actions.
+My research initiatives explore how the advent of social media and the growing availability of user data are changing the ways in which people and organizations communicate, collaborate and disseminate information and how these changes impact the social, economic and political norms and structures of modern society.
+My expertise also lays in developing and testing new analytics tools for discovering and visualizing social media data and online social networks.
+The broad aim of my various research initiatives is to understand how social media data can be used ethically to tackle a wide variety of societal problems from combating COVID-19 misinformation to helping educators navigate social media for teaching and learning.

 Dr. Gruzd is a former United States Department of State Muskie Fellow.
-He received his PhD in Library and Information Science at the University of Illinois at Urbana-Champaign in 2009, his MS in Library & Information Science from Syracuse University in 2005 and his BS & MS in Computer Science from Dnipropetrovsk National University in Ukraine in 2003.
+He received his PhD from the iSchool at the University of Illinois at Urbana-Champaign in 2009, MS from the iSchool at Syracuse University in 2005 and his BS & MS in Computer Science from Dnipropetrovsk National University in Ukraine in 2003.